Whittier (Eat Street)

 $–$$$

 Eat Street — the stretch of Nicollet Avenue from roughly 24th to 29th Street — is the single most important dining corridor in Minneapolis.
-Within five blocks you can eat Vietnamese pho at Quang (a Minneapolis institution since 1989), Jamaican jerk at Pimento, Szechuan at Rainbow Chinese, Malaysian at Peninsula, and soul food at Revival.
+Within five blocks you can eat Vietnamese pho at Quang (a Minneapolis institution since 1989), Jamaican jerk at Pimento, Szechuan at Rainbow Chinese, Malaysian at Peninsula, and modern Vietnamese at Jasmine 26.
 The density is staggering: 40+ restaurants in a half-mile stretch, representing cuisines from six continents.
 This is not curated diversity — it is organic, messy, affordable, and real.
 The immigrant-owned restaurants on Eat Street are not trends; many have been here for decades.
 Beyond Nicollet, Lyndale Avenue adds another layer with cocktail bars and upscale-casual spots.
 If you care about food above all else, Whittier is the answer.

 Read the full Whittier guide →North Loop